How do I become trained in Acudetox?

 -

-Complete a NADA-approved training, practice sessions and all other requirements as outlined here.
+Complete a NADA-approved training, practice sessions and all other requirements.

 -